ncsa/ncsa_system_documentation/docs/source/common/customize_bashrc.rst

 Loading modules
 --------------------
 The module suite has a way to configure the software and compilers you have available in your shell environment.
-Your .bashrc is a good place to load modules that you use ALL THE TIME, but only the ones you always want.
+Your .bashrc is a good place to load modules that you use **all the time**, but only the ones you *always* want.
+If you just want a module sometimes, it's better to leave it out of your .bashrc and load it on the fly when you need it.

 Loading python (DON'T)
 ----------------------------